dineshpatilcloud/courses/python-intro.md

 - Dive into asynchronous programming with Celery as a task queue for handling workloads efficiently.

+___

-Don't miss out on this incredible opportunity to enhance your Python skills and transform your approach to system administration and cloud DevOps.
-Join us for this workshop and embark on a journey to become a Python expert!
+✨✨Don't miss out on this incredible opportunity to enhance your Python skills and transform your approach to system administration and cloud DevOps.
+Join us for this workshop and embark on a journey to become a Python expert!✨

 **Date:** First week of FEB 2024
 **Time:** Morning session in weekdays (Preferably Wed and Fri) 8:30 AM to 10 AM.